What the AI productivity step-function looks like — and the substrate that produced it

 The graph never holds garbage.
 That's the invariant.

-Here's the thing I find most interesting: we built bstack by using bstack to build bstack.
+Here's the thing I find most interesting: bstack was built by using bstack to build bstack.

 This single session shipped: